AndreasChristensen89/resto-booking-system/README.md

 # Email
 * During development the following was used in settings.py:
     EMAIL_BACKEND = 'django.core.mail.backends.smtp.EmailBackend'
-* Post-production a live service, SendGrid, was implemented with the following settings:
+* Post-production a Gmail was implemented with the following settings:
-    SENDGRID_API_KEY = os.environ.get('SENDGRID_API_KEY')
-    DEFAULT_FROM_EMAIL = 'dresdiner.notice@gmail.com'
+    EMAIL_BACKEND = 'django.core.mail.backends.smtp.EmailBackend'
-    EMAIL_HOST = 'smtp.sendgrid.net'
+    EMAIL_HOST = 'smtp.gmail.com'
-    EMAIL_HOST_USER = 'apikey'
+    EMAIL_HOST_USER = 'dresdiner.notice@gmail.com'
-    EMAIL_HOST_PASSWORD = SENDGRID_API_KEY
+    EMAIL_HOST_PASSWORD = os.environ.get('APP_KEY')
     EMAIL_PORT = 587
     EMAIL_USE_TLS = True
-    * Single Sender Verification setup
+    DEFAULT_FROM_EMAIL = 'dresdiner.notice@gmail.com'
-    * This sends live emails, but is limited at 100 emails per day due to free account.
+    * This sends live emails, but and sends from a gmail I created for this project
     * Password in stored in env.py
+        * variable is also added to Heroku config variables
-* Email is sent when registering, to confirm the email.
+* Email is sent when registering to confirm the email.
+* Email is sent when resetting password
 * Email is sent when a booking is accepted or declined
 * Email is sent when a message is sent on the contact page
     * Host email is set as CC